naurw/py_packages-/README.md

   - Multi dataframe compiler method with `contextmanager` in the works in v3.1

 ### `pbar.py` ***Current version*** --> v1.1
-pbar.py is a module that displays a progress bar in the console while interacting with user inputs and operating system(s) to open a file into the user's view.
-It also serves as a directory locator to see if the said directory exists before opening files inputted by the user.
+>ProgressBar is a module that displays a progress bar in the console while interacting with user inputs and operating system(s) to open a file into the user's view.
+It also serves as a directory verifier to see if user inputs are correct.
-- Default progress bar for `DataLogger.py`
+- Default progress bar script for `DataLogger.py`

-### `SpeedTest` ***Current version*** --> v4.2
+### `SpeedTest.py` ***Current version*** --> v4.2
-- Package for running network speed(s) test with Twitter login functionality
+>SpeedTest is a standalone application that runs network speed test(s) with a data logging functionality.
+It allows for the user to complain about poor network performances via Twitter.
   #### What's new?
   - Standalone application in v4.2